Chronic, Subtle, Systemic Inflammation

 Inflammation and fibromyalgia

 The pain of fibromyalgia is an unexplained sensory dysfunction resulting in widespread oversensitivity to stimuli, exhaustion, and mental fog, among other things.
-It is stigmatized and both under and overdiagnosed,20 and all too often it is used as a way to dismiss the complaints of people who have unexplained pain, with the insinuation that they are “sensitive” or “dramatic” and don’t really have anything “real” wrong with their tissues.
-Of course this is great disservice to patients who don’t really have fibromyalgia and those who actually do.
+It is stigmatized and both under and overdiagnosed,24 and all too often it is used as a way to dismiss the complaints of people who have unexplained pain, with the insinuation that they are “sensitive” or “dramatic” and don’t really have anything “real” wrong with their tissues.

-Fibromyalgia does routinely seem to involve sensitivity — the nervous system is over-reacting to stimuli — but inflammation constitutes an actual insult to tissues.
+Fibromyalgia does routinely seem to involve sensitivity — the nervous system is over-reacting to stimuli — but inflammation can constitutes an actual insult to tissues.
 Molecules produced by immune system activity, normally associated with infection and injury, are stimulating nerve endings (nociception).
 The information is sent to the spinal cord and brain for consideration, where the experience of pain may or may not be generated (but it probably will be).

 Fibromyalgia may involve sensitivity and/or inflammation.
 Each of them might cause or aggravate the other, though it’s more likely that inflammation drives sensitization.